popkristina/rag_poc_solution/README.md

 ## 1. Objective of the POC

-The primary objective of the POC is to demonstrate that the tool can:
+This solution should:

-    - Significantly reduce the time developers spend searching through documentation.
+- Reduce time developers spend in documentation browsing.
 - Provide accurate and up-to-date responses to developer queries.
 - Assist developers who are unfamiliar with certain parts of the documentation.
-    - (Optional) Suggest further reading material based on the query.
+- (Extra) Suggest further reading material based on the query.

 ## 2. Scope of the POC